Understanding Mortgage Life Insurance

 The Medical Underwriting Advantage

-Only those with significant health issues who cannot qualify for traditional coverage should consider guaranteed issue products like most mortgage life insurance policies.
-Even then, exploring simplified issue term life or guaranteed issue term life often provides better value than mortgage-specific coverage.
+If you're in good health, qualifying through medical underwriting (or now, accelerated underwriting) for term life insurance can earn you preferred or super-preferred rates that save thousands over the policy term.
+Only those with significant health issues who cannot qualify for traditional coverage should default to guaranteed issue products like most mortgage life policies.
+Even then, exploring simplified issue or guaranteed issue alternatives often provides better value than mortgage-specific coverage.

 Rare Situations Where Mortgage Insurance Makes Sense